 Holly Hopkins grew up in Berkshire, grew up even more in London and now lives in Manchester.
 Her debut pamphlet, Soon Every House Will Have One, won the Poetry Business Pamphlet Competition and Poetry Book Society Pamphlet Choice.
 Holly has been an assistant editor of The Rialto.
 She has received an Eric Gregory Award, a Hawthornden Fellowship and was shortlisted for the inaugural Women Poets’ Prize.
-Her poems feature in Carcanet New Poetries VIII published in January 2021.
+Her poems feature in Carcanet New Poetries VIII and have been published in The Guardian, The Telegraph and The TLS.

 There isn’t a stale line in this pamphlet.
 Holly Hopkins is the genuine thing, and this is a ferociously impressive debut.